 In 1909, a group of Utah citizens led by industrialist Samuel Newhouse organized a proposal for a new luxury hotel to be built in downtown Salt Lake City.
-The group--composed of both Mormons and non-Mormons--took their proposal to the president of the LDS Church, Joseph F. Smith, hoping to secure additional funding for the hotel, as well as permission to to construct the hotel on the south side of Temple Square, which was owned by the Church.
+The group--composed of both Mormons and non-Mormons--took their proposal to the president of the LDS Church, Joseph F. Smith, hoping to secure additional funding for the hotel, as well as permission to construct the hotel on the corner of South Temple and Main Street by Temple Square, which was owned by the Church.
 Smith was enthusiastic about the proposal, and agreed to the group’s requests.
 The Church became the majority shareholder in the new Hotel Utah Operating Co., and construction of the hotel began on June 1, 1909.
 Two years later, on June 9, 1911, the Hotel Utah opened to the public, garnering significant praise and nationwide interest.

 The hotel enjoyed significant success from the very beginning.
 Famous entertainers, industrialists, and even U.S. presidents were among the hotel’s first guests, and it quickly came to be regarded as one of the finest hotels in the nation.
 Dubbed the “Grande Dame of Salt Lake,” the hotel was not only a financial success but a symbol of pride for the community.
 The ballrooms and restaurants were popular meeting places for local organizations and for local chapters of national organizations.
 Despite the loss of business during World War I and after the stock market crash, the hotel maintained its staff and top-tier service, managing to weather the financial difficulties intact.
 The hotel actually saw an increase in business during the Second World War, as Salt Lake City was on the rail crossroads between the interior of the country and the West Coast and near Utah’s important military bases and facilities, many of which were expanded during the war.